alpatron/reg-bot/readme.md

 * Displaying an activity report of players with active characters to see which players are inactive.
 (It displays the last time a player has posted.)
 * Archiving player characters on demand.
+* Splitting a piece of text from Pastebin into chunks of less or equal to 2,000 characters.
+(For those really long RP posts.)
 * A stupid function which makes Reg say "irredeemable".

 The bot is fully configurable as all configurations are stored in an external database.